-In South western England, The UltraHaptics is a small start-up company with a big dream by changing the way we interact with electronic devices remotely using sound waves.
+In Southwestern England, The UltraHaptics is a small start-up company with a big dream of changing the way we interact with electronic devices remotely using sound waves.

 “Changes in air pressure are perceived as suspended tactile surfaces, creating invisible — but tangible – interfaces “.